Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:related work}, we introduce the background of anomaly detection and survey existing anomaly detection methods.
-In Section \ref{sec:framework}, we introduce the DepAD framework.
-For each step of DepAD, we identify and analyze the suitable off-the-shelf techniques and propose new specialized techniques.
-Section \ref{sec:instantiations} summarizes representative techniques for each step of DepAD as an algorithm.
-In Section \ref{sec:experiments}, we empirically study the performance of instantiations of DepAD and present the comparison of the proposed methods with state-of-the-art anomaly detection methods.
-Section \ref{sec:interpretation} explains how to interpret anomalies identified by DepAD methods and illustrate this using a case study.
+In Section \ref{sec:related work}, we survey the related work.
+Section \ref{sec:framework} introduces the DepAD framework and presents the outline of the algorithms instantiated from DepAD.
+In Section \ref{sec:experiments}, we empirically study the performance of the DepAD methods and present the comparison of the proposed methods with state-of-the-art anomaly detection methods.
+Section \ref{sec:interpretation} explains how to interpret anomalies identified by DepAD methods using a case study.
 Section \ref{sec:conclusion} concludes the paper.